OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

-Any large biodiversity data project requires one or more taxonomies for discovery and data integration purposes, as in "find occurrence records for primates" or "find the IRMNG taxon record for this sequence".
-For example, the GBIF occurrence record database and the NCBI Genbank sequence database both have dedicated taxonomy efforts, while Encyclopedia of Life is indexed by multiple taxonomies.
+Any large biodiversity data project requires one or more taxonomies for discovery and data integration purposes, as in "find occurrence records for primates" or "find the taxon record associated with this sequence".
+GBIF [ref gbif], which focuses on occurrence records, and NCBI [ref 10.1093/nar/gkr1178], which focuses on genetic sequence records, both have dedicated taxonomy efforts, while the Encyclopedia of Life [ref EOL] is indexed by multiple taxonomies.
 We present the design and application of the Open Tree Taxonomy, which serves the Open Tree of Life project, an aggregation of phylogenetic trees with tools for operating on them.

-In order to meet Open Tree's project requirements, the taxonomy is an automated synthesis of ten different source taxonomies.
-The synthesis process is repeatable so that we can easily incorporate updates to source taxonomies.
-Repeatability also allows us to test potential improvements to the synthesis method.
+In order to meet Open Tree's project requirements, the taxonomy is an automated assembly of ten different source taxonomies.
+The assembly process is repeatable so that we can easily incorporate updates to source taxonomies.
+Repeatability also allows us to easily test potential improvements to the assembly method.

 Information about taxa is typically expressed in databases and files in terms of taxon names or